xmos/sw_usb_audio/doc/sw_ep0.rst

 point number) between SOFs can be calculated.
 This count is aggregated over 128 SOFs and used as a basis for the feedback value.

-The sending of feedback to the host is also handled in the USB buffering core via the feedback IN endpoint.
+The sending of feedback to the host is also handled in the USB buffering core via an explicit feedback IN endpoint.
+If both input and output is enabled then the feedback is implicit based on the audio stream sent to the host.

 USB Rate Control
 ++++++++++++++++